Reminimalism/MaterialsLiveWallpaperCustomMaterials/README.md

 File name: `reflections.<image-format>`, for example `reflections.png`

 An image file representing the color (filter) of reflections in different points.
-Black color reflects no light, white reflects any light with max brightness, red reflects only red lights.
+Black color reflects no light, white reflects any light with max brightness, red only reflects the red hue of the lights.
 Make sure that the sum of base and reflections color at each point is less than or equal to white color.

 Default behavior when reflections texture is not included: Black texture.